by Filip Tkaczyk

 A year-long program can help you learn and retain information more thoroughly through immersion into outdoor survival training for an extended period of time.
 There are so many layers to wilderness survival and so many different skills involved, that it takes commitment and time to gain confidence and real proficiency at the skills.
 To be truly confident with outdoor survival skills, you must be willing to commit your time and focus to long-term learning.
 What better way to do that then with the support of experienced instructors?

-For more articles on outdoor survival check out SurvivalLife.com
+For articles on outdoor survival from others check out Wildwood Survival.

 For training in survival skills, check out our Wilderness Courses.